criszst/RouteX/README.md

 ## 📌 Usage

-Here are some quick examples of how to use it:
+Some quick examples of how to use it:

 ```ts
 response.send("Hello, client!"); // Sends a text response